yvelikova/axway-open-docs/content/en/docs/apigtw_admin/managetopology.md

 "linkTitle": "Manage domain topology in API Gateway Manager", "weight":"11",
 "date": "2019-10-14",
-"description": "Manage a gateway domain by way of the topology view in the web-based API Gateway Manager tool."
+"description": "Use the topology view in API Gateway Manager to manage an existing API Gateway domain."
 }

 When using API Gateway Manager to manage an existing domain, you must ensure that the host was first registered in the domain using the `managedomain` script.
 For more details, see [Configure an API Gateway domain](/docs/apigtw_admin/makegateway).